MCxQC/Hello-World/README.md

   >
   > - **Period/Delay**
   >    - Period: The interval (in milliseconds) to check for the device's existence.
-  >    - Delay (DeviceChange): The maximum delay (in milliseconds) to check for the device's existence.
+  >    - Delay (DeviceChange): The approximate delay (in milliseconds) for checking the existence of the device after a device event message is fired by the DeviceChange function.
   >
   > - **Mode**
   >    - **1:** Call "Function_Created" for every device connected.
 Call "Function_Terminated" for every device disconnected.
 (Default)